 About Muniment of Title

 The muniment of title process is also only available if the applicant is not in default.
-Default occurs where the applicant submits the will more than four years after the decedent died.
+Default occurs when the applicant submits the will more than four years after the decedent died.

 This was the issue in the Rameriz case.
 The will was submitted more than four years later and the probate court concluded that Mr. Ramirez was in default for not submitting the will timely.

 Mr. Ramirez argued that he was not in default as he acted promptly to carry out Mrs. Ramirez’s wishes as reflected in her will.

 The appeals court agreed with Mr. Ramirez.
 The appeals court then noted that Texas law is lenient in allowing a will to be offered as a muniment of title after the four-year limitation period has expired when it comes to default.